 with

 and

-Problem~\eqref{eq:discMARO} is merely an approximation because presumably the worst-case points of the continuous uncertainty set $U$ obtained in eq.~\eqref{eq:MARO} are not the same as those resulting from the reference discretization $\dot{U}_{\textrm{ref}}$ considered in eq. \eqref{eq:discMARO}.
-However, the discretization $\dot{U}_\textrm{ref}$ of $U$ makes it possible to compute an approximate solution of ~\eqref{eq:MARO} by enumeration instead of applying heavy-weighted methods of global optimization to solve the $2^{nd}$- and $3^{rd}$-level problem in \eqref{eq:MARO}.
+Problem~\eqref{eq:discMARO} is merely an approximation because presumably the worst-case points of the continuous uncertainty set $U$ obtained in Eq.~\eqref{eq:MARO} are not the same as those resulting from the reference discretization $\dot{U}_{\textrm{ref}}$ considered in Eq.~\eqref{eq:discMARO}.
+However, the discretization $\dot{U}_\textrm{ref}$ of $U$ makes it possible to compute an approximate solution of Problem~\eqref{eq:MARO} by enumerated optimization instead of applying heavy-weighted methods of global optimization to solve the $2^{nd}$- and $3^{rd}$-level problems in Problem~\eqref{eq:MARO}.
+Examples for such reference discretizations are shown in Fig.~\ref{fig:discretizations}.
 In order to keep the approximation error small we suggest a reference discretization $\dot{U}_\textrm{ref}$ which is as fine as computational possible.
-Examples for such reference discretizations are shown in Fig.~\ref{fig:discretizations}.
+The finer the reference discretization, the more accurate the results, but also the more computationally intensive the calculation.
+We therefore suggest first calculating with a coarse discretization, e.g., the corner points and the center point of an uncertainty box, to get a first approximation of the worst-case solution, and then calculating with a refined discretization — possibly only locally around the worst-case scenarios — to check and improve the accuracy of the approximation.
+As a result of using finitely many scenarios, it is also possible to consider non-polyhedral, e.g., elliptical, or completely arbitrary uncertainty sets — applying the same solution approach introduced next.

 The \emph{replication} or \emph{function value approach} is grounded on the assumption that the WSV $y$ can be adjusted to previously realized uncertainties $u$, i.e., on the (functional) dependence of $y$ on $u$.
 However, since the functional relationship is generally not known, the replication approach takes the function values $y_k = y(u_k)$ into account instead of considering the function $y(\cdot)$ itself.
 Another option would be to use a linear, piecewise linear, or quadratic ansatz for the unknown function $y(\cdot)$.
 This is referred in the literature as \emph{decision rule approach} and can be explored in more depth, e.g., in Refs.~\citenum{yanikouglu2019,schneider2024} and the references therein.